Mufasa/Commando/ReadMe.txt

      - Ability define a short name for each option
      - Ability to define default value for each option
      - Ability to mark options as mandatory
-     - Ability to mark an option as multi-valued
+     - Ability to mark an option as multi-valued (with optional min/max values)
      - Auto-generates help text based on the interface
      - Ability to define additional custom help text for each option
      - Ability to define custom value formatters for each option